 Our team recently had the opportunity to host a few students from the Beth Wood Chapter of PRSSA at Indiana University who somehow mustered the energy to get out of bed early on a Friday morning to slog their way from Bloomington to Indianapolis for an agency tour of Dittoe Public Relations.
-For those of you who haven’t been to college for a while (or if you’re memory is, let’s just say, hazy), Friday morning promptly follows “Thirsty Thursday;” so we were impressed, nay, honored by their willingness to visit us.
+For those of you who haven’t been to college for a while (or if your memory is, let’s just say, hazy), Friday morning promptly follows “Thirsty Thursday,” so we were impressed, nay, honored by their willingness to visit us.

 During a pre-tour conversation, we mentioned that an insatiable thirst to consume information—reading national and local media outlets, trade publications, blogs, etc.—was one of the most important, and perhaps most overlooked characteristics of a good PR pro.
 When we asked these budding PR practitioners what media outlets they consumed regularly, their responses caught me a bit off-guard.
 Nearly every one of them named Twitter as one of their top sources for media consumption.